TowerJazz CEO declines to confirm possible Panasonic plants buy

 "I am not confirming about Panasonic but Panasonic is a very, very good semiconductor company with good technologies," Russell Ellwanger, TowerJazz's chief executive, told Reuters.

-TowerJazz was always keen to find acquisitions to increase capacity through well-run factories with specialised technologies, he said.
+TowerJazz was always keen to find acquisitions to increase capacity through well-run factories with specialized technologies, he said.

 "Any type of acquisition we look at would be a few million dollars of cash or equity but nothing more than that," Ellwanger said.
 Any acquisition would have to be earnings accretive in the first year, he said.